kyma-project/kyma/docs/deep-dive/07-dd-set-external-registry-serverless.md

 ### Override Serverless configuration

-Apply the following Secret with an override to a cluster or Minikube.
+Apply this Secret with an override to a cluster or Minikube.
 Run:

 <div tabs name="override" group="external-docker-registry">
   <details>